 How Much Can You Make With a Master’s in Computer Science Degree?

 Since computer science is such a vast industry, career opportunities are practically endless.
-According to PayScale, the average salary for a master of computer science graduate is $102,000.
+According to PayScale, the average salary for a master of computer science graduate is around $100,000.

-As you can see, a master’s degree provides you with the opportunity to specialize while making you a much more valuable asset within the workforce.
+As you can see, getting a masters in computer science provides you with the opportunity to specialize while making you a much more valuable asset within the workforce.
 You’ll increase your salary, qualify for expert-level roles, and narrow your job duties to the skills that interest you most.